Responsive design is now the industry standard for web design. But it wasn’t always that way.

 Photo credit: Work & Co

-Over the course of the Virgin America project, three product strategists, three designers, and four developers collaborated directly with C-level stakeholders at Virgin America.
+Over the course of the Alaska Airlines project, three product strategists, three designers, and four developers collaborated directly with C-level stakeholders at Alaska Airlines.
 Beyond just close collaboration with the immediate clients, the team also brought in other critical parts of the organization, such as legal and operations, into the design process.
 This helped ensure that ideas could be implemented and sustained successfully.

 The concepting phase was spent entirely on solving the one core scenario of a single traveler booking a round trip.
 For two weeks, three designers with different backgrounds worked on this one issue, which is in stark contrast to a typical project’s division of labor.
 One designer, for example, was a classic UI designer who thought in terms of grids and colors.
 Another was more of a new generation of hybrid designer/developer who could build prototypes.